pahansen95/cogsys-lang/meta/design-and-theory.md

 - A `type` is an implementation of semantics & capabilities applied to data.

 - A `protocol` declares a set of semantics & capabilities such that any `type` having these semantics & capabilities, irrespective of implementation, can be classified as enacting the `protocol`.
-- Semantics deal with the meaning of data & how this meaning is contextualized within an intelligent entity's understanding of a system.
+- Semantics deal with the meaning of data & how this meaning is contextualized within an intelligent agent's understanding of a system.
 Semantics include implied knowledge, logical rules & descriptive boundaries.
 - Capabilities deal with the actions & abilities that can be performed on, by or with the data contextualized to its semantics within the system.

 ### The Second Principle